-By the definition of $\mc Y$, for any $S_i$ this is a family of embedded varieties whose Hilbert polynomial is $p(t)$, \textit{i.e.}~a family of embedded Kummers, therefore an object of $\K_2^{\emb,\pre}(S_i)$.
-This completes the proof.\fine
+By the definition of $\mc Y$, for any $S_i$ this is a family of embedded varieties whose Hilbert polynomial is $p(t)$, i.e.~a family of embedded Kummers, therefore an object of $\K_2^{\emb,\pre}(S_i)$.
+This completes the proof.\end{proof}

-In order to give a description of the coarse moduli space of embedded Kummer surfaces, we define a $1$-cycle numerical class on the coarse moduli space of abelian surfaces $\bm A_2$. \begin{defin} Given a $1$ dimensional abelian variety $B$, we denote by $C_1^{(B)}\subset\bm A_2$ the locus of abelian surfaces isomorphic to $B\times E$, where $E$ is any $1$ dimensional abelian variety. \end{defin}
+In order to give a description of the coarse moduli space of embedded Kummer surfaces, we define a $1$-cycle numerical class on the coarse moduli space of abelian surfaces $\aa_2$. \begin{definition} Given a $1$-dimensional abelian variety $B$, we denote by $C_1^{(B)}\subset\aa_2$ the locus of abelian surfaces isomorphic to $B\times E$, where $E$ is any $1$-dimensional abelian variety. \end{definition}

-\begin{rmk} The curves $C_1^{(B)}$ in $\bm A_2$ are all linearly equivalent, independently from the abelian variety $B$.
+\begin{remark} The curves $C_1^{(B)}$ in $\aa_2$ are all linearly equivalent, independently of the abelian variety $B$.
 Indeed, there exists a morphism